NVIDIA/aistore/cli/resources/dsort.md

 `ais rm dsort JOB_ID`

-Removes the finished dSort job with given `JOB_ID` from the job list.
+Remove the finished dSort job with given `JOB_ID` from the job list.

 #### Examples